-My love for digging clay and making pots began as a young child.
-I have beautiful memories of digging soft pliable red clay out of a friends back garden to make little pinch pots.
-We’d leave them to dry in the baking summer sun and later use them for making rose petal perfume.
-It’s this innocent sense of play, magic and wonder that ignited my interest in working with clay.
+My love for clay and making pots began as a young child.
+I have beautiful memories of digging soft pliable red clay out of a friends back garden to make little pinch pots that we’d leave to dry in the baking summer sun, later used for making rose petal perfume.
+It’s this innocent sense of play, magic and wonder that ignited my love of working with clay.

 The landscape around me is rich in clay and ancient history.
-When walking in the fields and common land surrounding the village of Corfe Castle where I grew up and live today, it’s easy to imagine our bronze age ancestors in their thatch and cob roundhouses, the air filled with wood smoke and communities farming, preserving and making pottery.
-Gathering and processing raw materials from the earth to make pottery was fundamental to their survival, clay being a necessary and integral part of our ancient culture.
+When out walking it’s easy to imagine our bronze age ancestors in their roundhouses, air filled with wood smoke, communities farming, preserving and making pottery.
+Gathering and processing raw materials from the earth was fundamental to their survival, clay being a necessary and integral part of our ancient culture.

 When I began this journey I had absolutely no idea what form my new work would take which was terrifying but incredibly exciting!
 I’ve kept a diary of thoughts, details of research and experiments which I’ve presented in my blog.